bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Lock

-Format: `PWRL` dB
+Format: `PWRL` pwr

 Defaults: current

+Prerequisites: RNMR lock control.
+RNMRA only.

 Description:
-Sets lock channel transmitter relative power level in decibels.
-The maximum power is 100.0 db.
+`PWRL` sets the lock channel power level.
+The power level must be between 0.0 and 100.0 inclusive.
+If no power level is provided RNMR will prompt for it with the current value as a default.
 ## PWX
 Set transmitter fine power level